OpenDSA/OpenDSA-DevStack/README.md

 1. Make sure OpenDSA-DevStack is up to date by following the instructions [here](https://github.com/OpenDSA/OpenDSA-DevStack/blob/master/README.md#keep-opendsa-devstack-up-to-date).
 2. After you are done you should have OpenDSA-LTI server running.
 Go to https://192.168.33.10:9292 to make sure your application is up and running.
-3. Login using admin account.
+3. Login using the admin account.
 4. Go your institution's Canvas site or create an account at the public site at <a href="https://canvas.instructure.com">https://canvas.instructure.com</a> .
 Once there, create a course, give it a name, and copy the course ID that you will find at the end of the course URL.
 You will use this ID later.
-5. Go back to Go to OpenDSA applicaiton at https://192.168.33.10:9292, Click the "Course" button at the top of the page, then click "Create new course".
+5. Go back to Go to OpenDSA application at https://192.168.33.10:9292, Click the "Course" button at the top of the page, then click "Create new course".
     This will take you to a simple form that asks for the necessary information to define your course instance.